ItsNotAlexy/RicciMart/README.md

 # Installation

 - Use `win64.cpp` for Windows 64 Bit, and `linux.cpp` for Linux based OS.
+- Make sure that you delete `win64.cpp` if your in a linux system, and delete `linux.cpp` for windows systems.
 - Compile and run the system.